isomerpages/moe-yishunpri/_mk-at-yps/The MK Experience.md

 ![](/images/MK%20YPS/The%20MK%20Experience/MK_Experience_02.jpg)

-Click [here](https://www.moe.gov.sg/preschool/moe-kindergarten/curriculum/starlight) to find out more about the Starlight programmes.
+Click <a href="https://www.moe.gov.sg/preschool/moe-kindergarten/curriculum/starlight" target="_blank">here</a> to find out more about the Starlight programmes.

 ##### **Weeks of Wonder (WoW) projects!**
 To deepen children’s learning, each term culminates in a WoW project.
 Children work together with their friends and teachers to investigate topics of their interest.
 Through the WoW projects, children experience the joy of self-motivated learning and find answers to their questions.